 - S – Space

-Just like we must have oxygen to breathe and live, plants need carbon dioxide for energy.
-This is another factor of photosynthesis.
+Just like humans must have oxygen to breathe and live, plants need carbon dioxide for energy.
+This factor is another part of photosynthesis.

 Plants need a number of nutrients to grow and thrive properly.
-They take some of these nutrients from the sunlight and water, and others from the soil they are planted in.
+They take some of these nutrients from the sunlight and water, and others from the soil they’re planted in.
 These nutrients include nitrogen, potassium, phosphorus, calcium, and magnesium.

 Choosing the Right Plants for Kids to Grow

-Kids will be most excited about gardening when they can choose which plants to go.
-However, it’s also important that you steer them in the right direction of which plants to choose based on the following factors.
+Kids will be most excited about gardening when they can choose which plants to grow.
+However, it’s also important that you steer them in the right direction of which plants to choose based on the following factors:

 You want to choose plants that will germinate quickly – meaning the seed will turn into a sprout and shoot up from the soil fast.
-Some plants are slow at this, and that may cause your children to lose interest.
-When they are just beginning, choosing plants with a quick germination rate will keep their attention spans.
+Some plants are slow at this process – and that may cause your children to lose interest.
+When your kids are just beginning with gardening, choosing plants with a quick germination rate will keep their attention spans.

 Not only do the kids want to see sprouts coming from the dirt, they want to see the end product as soon as possible.
-Whether it’s a flower or a vegetable, choose seedlings that will soon give your children the reward they are working for.
+Whether it’s a flower or a vegetable, choose seedlings that will soon give your children the reward they’re working for.